HKBU-LAGAS/S2CAG/README.md

 ## Citation

-If you find S^2CAG useful in your research or applications, please kindly cite:
+If you find S2CAG and M-S2CAG useful in your research or applications, please kindly cite:
 ```tex
 @inproceedings{lin2024s2cag,
 title={Spectral Subspace Clustering for Attributed Graphs},